RedPitaya/RedPitaya/doc/developerGuide/comC.rst

     LD_LIBRARY_PATH=/opt/redpitaya/lib ./digital_led_blink

-More examples about how to control STEMlab using APIs can be found  :ref:`here (SCPI commands) <scpiCommand>`.
+More examples about how to control STEMlab using APIs can be found :ref:`here <examples>`.